harmanacc/docker-nginx-openai-api-cache/README.md

-# Yadak Proxy
+# openai Proxy

-Base github project for the Yadak Proxy project is [here](https://github.com/gpt4thewin/docker-nginx-openai-api-cache.git).
+Base github project for the Proxy project is [here](https://github.com/gpt4thewin/docker-nginx-openai-api-cache.git).

 ## how to setup: